input-output-hk/haskell.nix/docs/user-guide-stack.md

 }
 ```

-This file contains the stackage resolver, as well as an overlay of
+This file contains the stackage resolver, as well as set of extra
 packages.
-The overlay specifies which `extra-deps` (here: o-clock-0.1.1)
+The extras specifies which `extra-deps` (here: o-clock-0.1.1)
-we wanted to overlay over the stackage snapshot, and what local
+we wanted to add over the stackage snapshot, and what local
 packages we want (here: my-package).

 *If you came here from the [User Guide](/user-guide), go back and